Yejashi/obsidianNotes/Research/LLVM/Passes/Analysis Passes/Introduction to Analysis Passess.md

 ### Types of Analysis Passes
 **Control Flow Analysis**: These passes analyze the structure and properties of the control flow graph (CFG) of functions.
+- **Dominance Analysis**: Determines dominator relationships in a function.